modera/ModeraActivityLoggerBundle/README.md

  * Provides a simple yet powerful client-server communication protocol
  * Simplifies functional testing of your controller

+## Installation

+Add this dependency to your composer.json:

+    "modera/server-crud-bundle": "dev-master"

+Update your AppKernel class and add ModeraFoundationBundle declaration there:

+    new Modera\ServerCrudBundle\ModeraServerCrudBundle(),

 ## Documentation

 For detailed documentation describing how to use this bundle and its components please read  `Resources/doc/index.md`.